CarlosLunaMota/CLM_LIBS/README.md

 ## CODE DEPENDENCIES [⯅](#CLM_LIBS)

+The file `CLM_LIBS.h` contains the code, the documentation and the license.
+The other files that you may find in the repository are used for the developement of `CLM_LIBS.h` and are not needed in practice:

+ * `README.md` - Contains the documentation in GitHub's MarkDown format
+ * `CHEATSHEET.md` - Contains a quick-reference cheatsheet
+ * `UpdateDocs.py` - Contains a script for generating the documentation
+ * `LICENSE` - Contains another copy of the same license (see below)
+ * `makefile` - Contains a script for automating the test process
+ * `test.c` - Contains a unit-test suite for each library

 `CLM_LIBS.h` relies only on the C standard library and compiles without warnings using the GCC parameters `-std=c99 -Wall -Wextra -pedantic`.
 More over, the code has been tested using `valgrind --leak-check=full`